 4 TV Romances between Older Women and Younger Men…

-Here’s a wee list centering round those roles where the lead female character’s love interest is a younger man.
-Of course many age-gap romances have been captured in the movies – such as Class (1983) and The Graduate (1967) – but today’s list is looking at some of those from the telly…
+Here’s a wee list centring around those roles where the lead female character’s love interest is a younger man.
+Of course, many age-gap romances have been captured in the movies – such as Class (1983) and The Graduate (1967) – but today’s list is looking at some of those from the telly…

 Dallas‘s Sue Ellen Ewing and Peter Richards

 Dallas Sue Ellen and Peter, jade4257,

 Dallas (1978-91) of course has to get a mention.
 In the 1980s, poor little John Ross isn’t coping due to the stress of recent dramas – a fire at Southfork and his parents’ fighting – so parents Sue Ellen (Linda Gray) and JR (Larry Hagman) are recommended that he needs to go to a children’s camp to help him.
 So on his dispatch to camp, the Ewing parents are introduced to young camp counsellor Peter – otherwise known as Peeder in our household – played by Chris Atkins.

 He has an obvious attraction between him and the delightful Sue Ellen.
 Chris Atkins was previously known for his part in the Blue Lagoon (1980) where his character was deserted on a desert island with Brooke Shields and wore very little.
 As

 Peeder Peter in Dallas, a good friend remembers his little shorts far too vividly.
 But personally, it was a blow to me seeing him with Sue Ellen as their relationship became that of lovers.
 I personally loved it when JR and Sue Ellen were together.
 I believe had much more chemistry than the bland Ray and Donna – also in Dallas – and indeed the Harts in Hart to Hart (1979-84).